Harrison

 Table Chart PROFILE FAQ

-Harrison features high concentrations of group households, with a fairly typical median household size
+Harrison features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 74.7% of all households, including 41.7% couples with children, 23.0% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 25.3%, with lone person households at 18.8% and group households making up 6.2%.
-The median household size is 2.9 people, which aligns with the Australian Capital Territory average.
+Family households account for 74.7% of all households, including 41.7% couples with children, 23.0% couples without children, and 9.0% single parent families.
+Non-family households constitute the remaining 25.3%, with lone person households at 18.8% and group households comprising 6.2%.
+The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households